karthikputla341/Personal-Expense-Tracker/Readme.md

 NOTE: Additional features Implement basic user authentication and link transactions to specific users.
 Add pagination to the GET /transactions endpoint to handle large volumes of data.
 Create an endpoint for generating reports, such as monthly spending by category.(summary) also added.

+there is a .http file api end points please check it.